G10T/G10TII LED States:

 Q: I inserted the transmitter into the receiver and let it charge for many hours, but the transmitter never fully charged.
 The transmitter and the receiver is constantly blinking red.
 Why?

 A: In some cases, the transmitter could stand to be updated using the Line 6 Updater program found at www.Line6.com/software.
+Please make sure you are using the latest version of Line 6 Updater.
 Otherwise, there's a chance that the transmitter was not seated completely into the receiver to start the charging process.
 Once the transmitter is correctly seated in the receiver, the receiver's LED halo will be a solid white, and the transmitter LED will flash green until fully charged, at which point the transmitter LED will be solid green.
 Please see the images below for examples.